This homemade citrus sports drink will give you the energy and hydration you need to finish your run or workout strong.

 - Add all ingredients into a large bottle and shake vigorously until combined.

 You guys know I’m normally extremely anti-calorie counting, but for the purpose of sports nutrition, it’s important to know that you’re taking in enough calories/carbs during a workout.
-For that reason, I’ve included the nutritionals for this recipe in the above box for your reference.
+For that reason, I’ve included the nutritionals for this recipe below.
 It’s really hard to eat intuitively when you’re in the middle of a super long run. 🙂 Nutrition information based on recipe using 2 cups of water.